2026 Iowa elections: Secretary of state

 Incumbent Republican secretary of state Paul Pate has announced his intention to run for a 5th term in 2026.
 He won in 2022 with 60.0% of the vote.
-He has one Democratic challenger in former Navy veteran Ryan Peterman.
+He has one Democratic challenger in Navy veteran Ryan Peterman.

 Treasurer

 Incumbent Republican state treasurer, Roby Smith, won in 2022 after defeating longtime Democratic incumbent Michael Fitzgerald, who had served in the position consecutively since 1983. and was running for his eleventh term in office.
 Smith defeated Fitzgerald with 51.3% of the vote.

-Rody Smith has not declared his intention to run for re-election and he currently has no challengers.
+In December 2025, Smith declared his intent to run for re-election to a second term.
+John Norwood is running as a Democrat.

 Auditor

-Incumbent Democratic state auditor, Rob Sand, was the sole Democrat to win statewide in 2022, defeating state representative Todd Halbur.
+Incumbent Democratic state auditor, Rob Sand, was the sole Democrat to win statewide in 2022, defeating businessman Todd Halbur.
 Sand won in 2022 with 50.09% of the vote.

 Sand is not running for a third term, but running for governor instead.
-No Democrats have declared their candidacy for this race, but incumbent Lt.
-Governor Chris Cournoyer is running in the Republican primary.
+Attorney Taylor Wettach ran unopposed in the Democratic primary and will face Republican incumbent Lt.
+Governor Chris Cournoyer in the general election.

 Secretary of Agriculture

 Incumbent Republican Secretary of Agriculture, Mike Naig, won in 2022 with 61.1% of the vote, being the best performing Republican nominee that year.

-Naig is running for re-election and currently has no Democrat challengers.
+Naig is running for re-election and is facing Democrat Chris Jones in the general election.